What are firearm and weapon offenses?

 - Carrying a Dangerous Weapon While Committing a Crime

 - Possession of a Loaded Firearm

 - Unlawful Possession of Certain Weapons

 - Possessing a Firearm in a Motor Vehicle

 Read our successful case results go to gun case results.

 Testimony from firearms and drug trafficking case

 I am exceptionally satisfied with John Calcagni.
 I hired him to represent my son after police raided his home and seized money, a number of firearms and quantities of both marijuana and cocaine.
 Police went there with warrants for this arrest and to search the home.
 RI Firearms Attorney John Calcagni fought hard to get my son released on bail.
 He found some technical problems with the warrants and prepared a biographical packet for the judge on my son’s behalf.
 He attended several court appearances continuously fighting for bail.
 In the end, John was successful in persuading both the prosecutor and judge to release my son on bail.
 He is not back home and reunited with his little son.
 John and my son are continuing to fight the case.
 I have no doubt my son’s case, fate and future are in the best legal hands around.

-If you have been charged with firearms or weapons offense and need representation, contact the RI Gun Defense Lawyers of the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.
+If you have been charged with a firearm, weapon, or gun offense and need representation, contact the RI Gun Defense Lawyers of the Law Office of John L. Calcagni III at (401) 351-5100 to schedule a free consultation.